Ninja144/Ninja144/README.md

 ## Hello!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi, my name is Vadim and I am a student.
+Hi, My name is Vadim and I am a student.

 Now I am studying in IT and moving in the direction of DevOps.
-Currently I am studying Docker, Kubernetes, Ansible and some other interesting technologies.
+Currently I am studying Docker, Kubernetes, CI/CD and some other interesting technologies.
+Have experience writing bots in python.

 ### My contacts